 A post on Steam alerted the developer Kurenaibook to this issue, as well as the fact that adding Glare1More doesn't add +1 to the game count.

 Kurenaibook explained that the version that this exploit installed is the license for internet cafes and networks, hence the missing +1 counter, and kindly asked that those who downloaded it for free at least leave a review.

 CleanwaterSoft's game Fantasya Final Definitiva Remake was activated more than 175,000 times on Steam, all illegally, despite only the first chapter being free.
 The rest of the chapters, or books as dev calls them, should've been paid content, but there you have it.

 For the sake of not perpetuating the situation, we won't be listing other games affected for this bug, but you've enough info to find it for yourself.

-This is hardly the first time indie games were wronged by Steam, and the latest one that comes to mind is when the platform's algorithms ignored indies back in October 2018.
+This is hardly the first time indie games were wronged by Steam, and the latest one that comes to mind is when the platform's algorithms back in October 2018.
 And we're not sure this is helping Steam's case against the Epic Games Store.